Tour du Canada Practices and Policies

 Tour fees include three meals a day on riding days, accommodation costs, major ferry charges and expenses associated with a support vehicle.
 The organizer provides galley equipment.
 Accommodation is mainly camping but riders stay indoors in some locations along the route.
 Riders bring their own bikes, tents and bedrolls.
 Fees are designed to make the Tour accessible to all, including those on limited budgets.
 We provide all the basics but this is a no-frills trip.
 Meal plans are high in carbohydrates and we plan as much as possible for vegetable proteins and seasonal fresh produce for a balanced diet.
 A portion of fees paid for the cross-Canada ride go to Tour du Canada, a non-profit corporation.
 That amount represents shared costs and is exempt from sales taxes (Goods and Services Tax and Harmonized Sales Tax).
 The balance is paid to Cycle Canada as organizer of the Tour and that amount is subject to GST and HST.
 Details of the fee breakdown and taxes collected will appear on receipts issued to riders.

-The Board of Tour du Canada recommends that prior to registering participants investigate cancellation, travel and other insurance coverage as appropriate.
+The Board of Tour du Canada recommends that prior to registering participants investigate and obtain cancellation, travel and other insurance coverage as they deem appropriate.
 Prospective riders are urged to seek professional advice about insurance.
 We cannot make exceptions to our cancellation policy, including but not limited to personal emergencies.

-Cancellation provisions applicable prior to the start of the Tour may be modified, at the sole discretion of the Tour du Canada Board of Directors, if there is a waiting list for participation in the Tour and someone does take a space being vacated.
+- Cancellation provisions applicable prior to the start of the Tour may be modified, at the sole discretion of the Tour du Canada Board of Directors, if there is a wait list for participation in the Tour and someone does take a space being vacated.

 - A waiting list as applied to the cancellation policy means after 20 riders if there is just one scheduled group and after 40 riders in two scheduled groups.